fluxninja/aperture/docs/content/architecture/architecture.md

 detect deviations from the service-level objectives (SLOs) defined in the declarative policies.

-etcd is a distributed key-value store used to store configuration and flow control information.
 Aperture Controller uses etcd to store the declarative policies that define the control circuits and their components, as well as the current system state.

 Users can optionally reuse their existing etcd or [scalable Prometheus](https://promlabs.com/blog/2021/10/14/promql-vendor-compatibility-round-three)